hidro-iri/Borinot/hardware/1_component_preparation.md

 1. **Trim** the phase cables by about **5cm**.
    > :warning: Retain the trimmed segments for the ESC modification.
 2. **Solder** the male banana plugs to the trimmed phase cables.
-   > :info: Use the connector’s side hole to help evenly melt the solder paste.
+   > :information_source: Use the connector’s side hole to help evenly melt the solder paste.
 3. **Add** heat shrink tubing around the connectors to insulate the soldered joints.
 4. **Repeat** these steps for all 6 brushless motors.